 What To Do If You’re In A Collision

 Auto accidents can be stressful and overwhelming, but knowing how to handle them ahead of time can take some of the tension out and get you past this unpleasant experience quicker.
 Nobody leaves their house planning to have an accident, but driving comes with risks, and being prepared can lessen some of them.
-When you know how to handle an auto accident, you can increase the chances that events following the accident will go more smoothly for you.
+Knowing how to handle an auto accident can increase the chances that events following the accident will go more smoothly for you.
 Managing a car accident involves exchanging information to documentation, and filing a claim involves many moving parts.

 Call The Police

 Assess for safety within your vehicle and any other cars involved in the accident.
 If anyone has serious injuries, call an ambulance immediately.
 Still, even when injuries are minor or nonexistent, it’s often recommended to call the police and report the accident.
 Not only is this the best way to help people on-site, but it can also help with the evidence portion of your insurance agent’s investigation if a claim is filed.

 Call Your Insurance Company